How do I use this guide?

 Design for accessibility

-Accessibile course content.
-Content created with accessibility in mind can help you meet the needs of many diverse learners and improve their learning experiences; for example, closed captioning on multimedia may help learners with visual impairments, those learning a new language, and those in a noisy environment.
-Creating accessible course content takes into account the technical requirements for those who use assistive technology (e.g. webpage code that is easily read by screen readers), as well as user interactions and visual design (e.g. font size, contrast, and instructions).
+Exams created with accessibility in mind can help you meet the needs of many diverse learners.
+As you develop your exam, think about the technical requirements for those who use assistive technology (e.g., webpage code that is easily read by screen readers), as well as user interactions and visual design (e.g., font size, contrast, and instructions).
+Learn more about creating accessible course content.

 Keep this question in mind when choosing your assessments: